mathworks/Simscape-Battery-Electric-Vehicle-Model/BEV/README.md

 # Battery electric vehicle (BEV) system model

-This is an abstract BEV system model, designed for vehicle system level analysis such as electric efficiency.
+This is an abstract BEV system model, designed to analyze vehicle system level information such as electric efficiency.
 The BEV model (`BEV_system_model.mdl`) consists of the following components.

 - [Longitudinal vehicle][readme-veh] (`Vehicle1D`)